 - Select Mode as "Save" - Select Type as "BMP" - Select the Image Style.
-"Normal" saves images with the same color of the display; "Inverted" saves images with a white background color to save ink during printing - Select to include the menu in the Print Area or not.
-"No" only saves the grid area and descriptor boxes; "Yes" saves the whole display - Touch File Manager to open the file manager
+"Normal" saves images with the same color of the display; "Inverted" saves images with white background color for ink-saving print - Select the Print Area.
+"Grid" saves the grid area, and descriptor boxes; "Full" saves the whole display - Touch File Manager to open the file manager

-Third, select the "\Udisk0\sds3khd\" directory in the file manager:
+Third, select the "\Udisk0\sds6a\" directory in the file manager: